 In legumes such as clovers, beans, and peas, molybdenum serves two functions:

 - The plant needs it to break down any nitrates taken up from the soil—in the same way as non-legumes use molybdenum.

 - It helps in the fixation of atmospheric nitrogen by the root nodule bacteria.
 Legumes need more molybdenum to fix nitrogen than to utilize nitrates.

-Zinc is used in development of enzymes and hormones.
-It is used by the leaves and needed by legumes to form seeds.
+Zinc is used in the development of enzymes and hormones.
+It is used by the leaves and is needed by legumes to form seeds.
 The function of zinc is to help the plant produce chlorophyll.